Patrick Cox: Working life

 The Hong Kong duty free company King Power Group took a controlling interest in the Patrick Cox company in 2006.
 Cox left the eponymous firm the following year and the entire business, except for a few continuing Japanese licenses was closed in 2008.

 In September 2010, Cox opened 'Cox Cookies & Cake', a pâtisserie in London's Soho district, with Eric Lanlard to whom he was introduced by Elizabeth Hurley.
 In keeping with the area's history of seedy business, the décor was black and neon while the staff wore studded leather aprons.
 Delicacies included titty and bum cupcakes along with his mother Maureen's recipe for traditional Canadian Nanaimo bars.
 After two successful years trading Cox decided to close the business to return to shoe design.

 In 2011, Cox was approached to design for the Italian shoe giant Geox.
 The resulting GEOX Designed by Patrick Cox capsule collection incorporated his witty ironic British take on design.

 In 2016, Cox returned to fashion with his Lathbridge collection of shoes and leather goods.
 The brand name is Cox's middle name and the company logo is the bulldog, inspired by Cox's pet English bulldogs Caesar and Brutus.

+In 2017, Cox moved from London to Ibiza, several years after losing control of his eponymous fashion business.
+During the following years he began exploring psychedelics and 5-MeO-DMT.
+Cox has said that these experiences contributed to a change in his outlook and helped him reconnect with his creativity.

+Cox later returned to fashion with Doors of Perception, an Ibiza-based clothing, footwear and accessories label.
+The brand takes its name from Aldous Huxley’s 1954 book The Doors of Perception, and its designs draw on psychedelic and spiritual imagery, including eyes, mushrooms and other symbolic motifs.
+The label began with embroidered sweatshirts produced in Ibiza and subsequently expanded into accessories and footwear.
+Cox has described the project as a more personal, small-scale approach to fashion, operating outside the conventional seasonal fashion system.

+Cox’s psychedelic experiences, his work as a facilitator of 5-MeO-DMT ceremonies, and his return to fashion through Doors of Perception have been the subject of profiles in The Guardian, The Financial Times and The Times, as well as interviews on Changes with Annie Macmanus and Begin Again with Davina McCall.